 Committee and Commission Chairs shall prepare and submit quarterly reports to the Executive Director that describe the progress of their committee’s work towards realizing the delegated charges from the Board of Directors.

-Committee and Commission Chairs and Vice Chairs shall work with their Board Liaison and the Society Treasurer, Executive Director and Associate Executive Director to prepare an annual budget for review by the Finance and Audit Committee.
+Committee and Commission Chairs and Vice Chairs shall work with their Board Liaison and the Society Treasurer, Executive Director and their Staff Liaison to prepare an annual budget for review by the Finance and Audit Committee.
 The Finance and Audit Committee shall be responsible for making Committee and Commission budget recommendations to the Board of Directors.

 The Committee and Commission Chairs and Vice Chairs shall strive to have members who meet the qualification requirements of their respective committees or commissions, and who also represents the diversity of the Society’s membership.